 On This Page

-- The State's Department of Natural Resources and Environmental Control (DNREC) has performed a removal action to address soil, tanks and piping at the source area using funds from the State Hazardous Substances Control Act (HSCA).
+- The State's Department of Natural Resources and Environmental Control (DNREC) performed a removal action to address soil, tanks and piping at the source area using funds from the State Hazardous Substances Control Act (HSCA).

 - On May 10, 2010, the USEPA signed an Administrative Order on Consent (AOC) that was negotiated with the Potentially Responsible Parties (PRPs) for the Site.

 - The PRPs (e.g., Mallinckrodt Veterinary, Inc. and Merck & Co., Inc.) assumed 1) weekly testing of the water supply system, 2) replacement of granulated activated carbon for the drinking water treatment system and 3) performance of an aquifer pump test for the newly installed drinking water supply well in April 2010.

 - On February 2, 2011, the USEPA entered into a second Administrative Order on Consent (AOC) with the PRPs.
 The second AOC requires the PRPs to perform an engineering evaluation and cost analysis (EE/CA) to develop cleanup options to address the source area, groundwater contamination and assess vapor intrusion.
 If warranted, cleanup options intended to address vapor intrusion will also be developed.